Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ldap_auth_advanced.md

 - `realm` (String) When authentication fails the plugin sends `WWW-Authenticate` header with `realm` attribute value.
 - `start_tls` (Boolean) Set it to `true` to issue StartTLS (Transport Layer Security) extended operation over `ldap` connection.
 If the `start_tls` setting is enabled, ensure the `ldaps` setting is disabled.
 Default: false
 - `timeout` (Number) An optional timeout in milliseconds when waiting for connection with LDAP server.
 Default: 10000
 - `verify_ldap_host` (Boolean) Set to `true` to authenticate LDAP server.
 The server certificate will be verified according to the CA certificates specified by the `lua_ssl_trusted_certificate` directive.
-Default: false
+Default: true

 <a id="nestedatt--ordering"></a>